 "Do you have a bounce back message including the full email headers please?"

-"It's our policy that we will not investigate any potential blacklists found, because of faulty flags that can happen with places like mxtoolbox.com.
-So the way we can confirm whether or not issues are actually happening from the potential blacklist is to obtain a bounceback with full email headers that would enable us to better deduce or confirm the cause of the issues with email."
+"It's our policy that we will not investigate any potential blocklists found, because of faulty flags that can happen with places like mxtoolbox.com.
+So the way we can confirm whether or not issues are actually happening from the potential blocklist is to obtain a bounceback with full email headers that would enable us to better deduce or confirm the cause of the issues with email."